Definition of Coordination Revisited

 Let us assume an arm-weight at five pounds.

-This is to be moved through a distance of two feet in one second, and the work is done by a certain group of muscles.
 To move the same weight through the same distance in half the time will require twice the force, and the additional force must be balanced at appropriate points by a spread of tension in order to give fixed fulcra to the contraction.

 Both anatomy and physiology show clearly th at this is not true .